 - Onions.
 A must have for so many recipes.

 - Spices — this recipe uses oregano, red pepper flakes and basil.

 - Olive oil.
-I always have tons of it.
+I always have a bottle of it in my pantry.

 Of course, everyone is different and you might not keep your pantry stocked just like mine.
-You might not like ground turkey (this recipe would be phenomenal with Italian sausage if you prefer that!).
+You might not like ground turkey.
+Ground beef is fine, or try this recipe with Italian sausage, it’s phenomenal!).
 Maybe you don’t have baby spinach — try a different green in this soup such as kale or chard.